Email

 Advection.

-12. Which of the following conditions is most likely to lead to the formation of steam fog (arctic smoke)?
+16. Which of the following is most likely to lead to the dissipation of radiation fog ?

 above 15kt